IBMa/equal-access/accessibility-checker-engine/README-NPM.md

 ## Overview

 `accessibility-checker-engine` is a DOM, rule-based engine for detecting issues in web applications.
-The engine should not be used by the [IBM Equal Access Accessibility Checker](https://www.ibm.com/able/toolkit/tools#develop) suite of tools.
+The engine is used by the [IBM Equal Access Accessibility Checker](https://www.ibm.com/able/toolkit/tools#develop) suite of tools.
 The rules and engine are fully written in JavaScript and can be injected directly into web pages and applications.

 ## Get the engine